corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-notaries.md

 ## Overview

-The notary cluster is Corda's uniqueness consensus service.
+The notary is Corda's uniqueness consensus service.
+It prevents double-spends by ensuring each transaction contains only unique input states.
+A notary service is formed by one or more notary workers that together form a notary cluster.
 The notary's role is to ensure a transaction contains only unique input states.
 The cluster's signature is obtained once it verifies that a proposed transaction’s input states have not already been consumed by a prior transaction.
 Upon determining this, the notary cluster will either: